GuilhermeVozniak/base-next-app/docs/shadcn-ui.md

 # Shadcn/ui Component Library

-This document covers the setup and usage of Shadcn/ui components in the peer-chat project.
+This document covers the setup and usage of Shadcn/ui components in the Next.js project.

 ## What is Shadcn/ui?